 The collection continues to expand as I explore more of "my" Italy and thanks to people who belong to our community on Facebook sharing photos of "their" Italy.

-The gorgeous selection of photos below , taken in Rome, Florence, Liguria and Venice, is by one of the members of that community - Jesus Reyes.
+The gorgeous selection of photos from Italy below, taken in Rome, Florence, Liguria, and Venice, were all taken by one of the members of our Supporters community, Jesus Reyes.
 It is one of the ones I love most.
-I'm sure you'll enjoy it too and if you do please click Like below.
+I'm sure you'll enjoy it too, and if you do, please click Like below.

 Rome is one of the greatest city's in the world, included in my list of the top five cities in Italy.
 There's something magical about Rome and I'm sure you'll agree that the photos capture this.

-By the way, If you are visiting Rome then there is a magical little hotel that I'd like to share with you.
+By the way, If you are visiting Rome then there is an enchanting little hotel that I'd like to share with you.
 We discovered it by chance last summer, it's called the Santa Maria and here are the details.